MikeBergmann/DownloadManager/README.md

 # DownloadManager
-Download-Manager class to illustrate how to download a file including pause and resume.
+Download-Manager class to illustrate how to download a file from the internet including pause and resume.

 License: